The Random Phase Approximation for Interacting Fermi Gases in the Mean-Field Regime: Analysis of the One-Body Operators , and

-Now we may observe that the estimates for $e^{-2K}$, $e^{2K}$ are in general optimal.
-For suppose we add a small parameter $g\geq0$ to the problem by substituting $\sqrt{g}v$ for $v$ in equation (\ref{eq:CleanKDefinition}), i.e. defining
+\begin{rmk}[Optimality of the Estimates] We may observe that the estimates for $e^{-2K}$, $e^{2K}$ are in general optimal.
+To see this, let us add a small parameter $g\geq0$ to the problem by substituting $\sqrt{g}v$ for $v$ in equation (\ref{eq:CleanKDefinition}), i.e. defining

 Then the general bounds of the corollary read for $K_{g}$ that